Affordable Therapy: How Can I Find A Therapist That Takes My Insurance?

 • The Veterans Crisis Line: Call the 988 Suicide and Crisis Lifeline at 988 and then press 1.

-Your job may not offer comprehensive health insurance coverage for mental health care, but you may still be able to use free or lower-cost therapy through your employer if they have an Employee Assistance Program (EAP).
-With an Employee Assistance Program, an employer (usually a mid-size to large company) contracts with an external mental health services provider to connect their employees with individual therapy services, couples counseling, family therapy, substance use counseling, and other mental health services.
+Your job may not offer comprehensive health insurance coverage for mental health care or therapy, but you may still be able to use free or lower-cost therapy through your employer if they have an Employee Assistance Program (EAP).
+With an Employee Assistance Program, an employer (usually a mid-size to large company) contracts with an external mental health services provider to connect their employees with individual therapy services, couples therapy, family therapy, substance use therapy, and other mental health & therapy services.

-Still, you may find limitations on certain kinds of providers or treatments offered through the program, or you may be able to complete only a set number of sessions in a certain time.
-In the latter situation, it is sometimes possible to continue seeing your therapist past the session cap if you are willing to pay additional fees.
+Still, you may find limitations on certain kinds of therapists or therapeutic treatments offered through the program, or you may be able to complete only a set number of therapy sessions in a certain time.
+In the latter situation, it is sometimes possible to continue seeing your therapist past the session cap if you are willing to pay their additional fees.

-Online therapy platforms such as BetterHelp offer lower-cost counseling options that may be more convenient and flexible than attending in-person therapy sessions.
-While many of these internet-based counseling platforms do not accept insurance, the cost per session may be comparable to the co-payment fees many insurance companies charge for a therapy session.
+Online therapy platforms such as BetterHelp offer lower-cost therapy options that may be more convenient and flexible than attending in-person therapy sessions.
+While many of these internet-based therapy platforms do not accept insurance, the cost per therapy session may be comparable to the co-payment fees many insurance companies charge for a therapy session.

 With BetterHelp in particular, you may have expanded reach to a broader range of therapists than those covered by your insurance provider or offered through your company’s Employee Assistance Program.
 You can also attend therapy on your schedule; many online therapists offer sessions during the evenings and weekends when most brick-and-mortar therapy offices are closed.
 If you’re looking for cost-effective, convenient, and flexible therapy options, online therapy could be the right fit for you.